DevCatalina/DevCatalina/README.md

 - 👋 Hi, I’m @DevCatalina
 - 👀 I’m interested in Game development, data science, AI and Machine Learning
-- 🌱 I’m currently learning Computer Science, might transfer to Art or Media next year
+- 🌱 I’m currently learning Computer Science but taking a year in media
 - 💞️ I’m looking to collaborate on Game Dev, C# and python
 - 📫 Reach me through tumblr (https://lesbineering.tumblr.com/) with the contact me tab.
 Put any link or way for me to contact you back without personal infomation and a link to your GitHub account if you have one, no emails please.